 The Delaware General Corporation Law ("DGCL") permits Delaware corporations to limit the personal liability of directors for monetary damages associated with breaches of the duty of care in limited circumstances, and our charter has always included those limitations.
 That protection did not extend to corporate officers under the DGCL or our charter.
 This has resulted in increased litigation and insurance costs for companies, which harms stockholders.
 Effective August 1, 2022, the Delaware legislature amended the DGCL to correct this inconsistent treatment between directors and officers.
-The DGCL now allows Delaware corporations to amend their certificates of incorporation, subject to stockholder approval, to limit the personal liability of certain officers for monetary damages associated with breaches of the fiduciary duty of loyalty) in limited circumstances.
+The DGCL now allows Delaware corporations to amend their certificates of incorporation, subject to stockholder approval, to limit the personal liability of certain officers for monetary damages associated with breaches of the fiduciary duty of care (but not the fiduciary duty of loyalty) in limited circumstances.

 As provided in the new Delaware legislation, if the Company adopts the Exculpation Amendment, our Charter will permit officer exculpation only for direct claims brought by stockholders for breach of an officer's fiduciary duty of care, including class actions, but would not eliminate officers' monetary liability for breach of fiduciary duty claims brought by the Company itself or for derivative claims brought by stockholders in the name of the Company.
 The Exculpation Amendment would not apply to breaches of the duty of loyalty, acts or omissions not in good faith or that involve intentional misconduct or a knowing violation of law, or any transaction in which the officer derived an improper personal benefit.
 These limitations are similar to those already in the Charter for directors.
-The primary reason to adopt the Exculpation Amendment as further described below, is to strike a balance between stockholders' interest in officer accountability and their interest in the Company benefit.
+The primary reason to adopt the Exculpation Amendment as further described below, is to strike a balance between stockholders' interest in officer accountability and their interest in the Company being able to reduce litigation and insurance costs associated with frivolous lawsuits and heightened insurance premiums and attract and retain quality officers to work on its behalf.